 This is where the dream ended.
 I woke up.

-I walked to the kitchen to make tea, my mind still full of dream images.
-As I waited for the water to boil, I began to ponder: What kind of shoes WOULD feel like my shoes?
+I walked downstairs, mind full of dream images.
+What kind of shoes WOULD feel like my shoes?
 What kind of shoes DO I need?
-What kind of shoes am I looking for?

-What was the sickness from which I was recovering?
-Had the doctors fixed my shoes?
-My legs?
-Were my friends visiting me in hospital?
-Why couldn’t I yet sit down?
-Was I still recovering from the ‘sickness’?
+And what was the sickness from which I was recovering?
+Had the doctors fixed my shoes, my legs?
+Why couldn’t I sit down?
+Was I still recovering from having my legs fixed?

 Ah, I see.
 New program.
 New shoes.

-I remembered an earlier shoe dream, where I’d lost one shoe (high heeled) as I leapt from the shore onto the ferry that was carrying my son and his friends away from the pier.
+In another shoe dream, one shoe had fallen into the water as I leapt from the shore onto a ferry.
+The boat was carrying my son and his friends away from the pier.
+Instead of joining them on the top deck, I went below, communing with the handsome ‘Captain’ of the ship.
 This dream also came on the eve of a big launch - my son was leaving for college.

 Oooh, I see.
 New life.
 New shoes.

-I noted that in this new shoe dream, for the first time, I’d lost BOTH shoes.
-I had two bare feet - and I wasn't about to be forced to have my shoes 'cut down' and my legs 'fixed' by a man who wasn't even looking at me.
+The shoeless foot was 'wild' and ready to touch the ground.
+In this most recent dream, BOTH shoes were lost and I was about to be forced to have my shoes 'cut down' and my legs 'fixed' by a man who wasn't even looking at me.

-Thinking the dream through a year later, excited and moves me.
-Dreams are so clever if we are willing to play with them.
-They keep offering us gifts of wisdom, glimmers of guidance and embodied truths.
+Dreams are so clever.
+If we are willing to play with them, they will echo into our waking life, offering us gifts of wisdom, glimmers of guidance and embodied truths.

-Then, the vision began to fade.
-As it faded away, I heard the voice of The One.
-Speaking clear as a bell, he told me, Speak every note out loud.
+As the vision faded, The One said, clear as a bell: Speak every note out loud.
 Give it all form.
 Discard all the paper.
 After that, you will be ready to go.

 I did this all day, reading note after note into the dictation app on my phone, filling and discarding two grocery bags of paper.
 I am almost done.
 After two years, one small pile remains.
 I am dictating g this post from the kitchen.
 I am barefoot I don't need the workbook.
 I AM the workbook.